 4. “Get Well Soon”

-Family hugs, company handshakes, and tightly-packed shopping malls expose you to more germs than usual.
+Family hugs, company handshakes, crowded flights, and tightly-packed shopping malls expose you to more germs than usual.
 Be mindful of others if you begin to feel sick.
 Wash your hands, keep tissues handy, and visit your doctor if it worsens.
 If you don’t have insurance coverage, having to spend money on a doctor’s visit is the last thing you’ll want to do with the holidays already putting a strain on your wallet.

 SingleCare’s commitment to providing its members with the best possible care means that members benefit from rates discounted up to 50%.
 Patients can schedule their appointments as needed and only pay for the services received.
 Joining SingleCare will give you access to a large network of top doctors and specialists in your area — without the hassle of limited coverage or a monthly hit to your wallet.